 Peter Hulm is deputy editor of Global Insights Magazine and the Global Geneva newsportal.

 - 31-disc Lord of the Rings 4K Blu-ray box set is the most Lord of the Rings yet available for 20th anniversary of Lord of the Rings film.
 Ultimate Collector’s Edition includes all 6 films in theatrical and extended form.
-Warner Bros. will release the box set on 26 October 2021.
-It’ll cost fans $249.99.
+Warner Bros. released the box set on 26 October 2021.
+It costs fans $249.99.
 Polygon, 9 September 2021 (LINK).

 ‘Aletsch forests are threatened by climate change and bark beetles, but not immediately’.
 11 September 2020.
 Web24news (LINK). ““Experts believe that the protection function of the Griewald forest will be able to be maintained for another 10 to 20 years,” notes the State of Valais.
 It must be rejuvenated with “the widest possible range of tree species adapted to the climate.
 And if the forest could no longer fulfil its function of protection for the population and the infrastructures, the municipalities, with the financial support of the Confederation and the canton, would have the time to plan and build adequate protection works,” assures the canton.
 “To improve forest protection, the township is also putting pressure on deer, in particular with greater hunting of females.”